rcjcooke/wa-arm-spring-selector/README.md

 * Change to the `wa` directory
 * Run `npm i` to download all javascript dependencies.
 This will take a while the first time.
 * Run `ng serve --open`.
 This will start the web app running on a local Node web server instance and open the web app in your system's default web browser.

-### Dependencies
-While most of the projects use Gradle for dependency management, the Web App project (wa sub-folder) uses NPM via Angular to manage dependencies.
-This will result in the creation of a local `node_modules` folder.

 ### IDEs
 #### Eclipse